 - The search result page miss information on how many hits the search word has given

-It is our ambition to fix all known accessibility problems by 23rd of September 2021.
+It is our ambition to fix all known accessibility problems by 1 September 2024.

 The Swedish Rheumatology Quality Register invokes an exemption for disproportionate burden in accordance with § 12 in the accessibility regulations for the content described below.